charlesdgburns/rwr/README.md

  ## R ##

-Data generation, resampling, true effect simulations, et.c. have been coded in R in a single R markdown file.
+Analyses have been coded in separate R markdown files.

+1) "subject_level.Rmd"" (Figures 1, 2 and Supplementary figures)

+2) "correlation_level.Rmd" (Figure 3)

+3) "Fig2SrcSim.Rmd" (Supplementary Figure 1)

 We recommend navigating through the Chunks, as these have been separated for different tasks, such as generating data, resampling with replacement, arranging plots, et.c.

 The workflow in R was enabled thanks to the following packages: